magdasaif/category-module/readme.md

 # hmvc Category module as a package

 - ✅ Make sure you install nwidart/laravel-modules
+- ✅ Make sure you install joshbrw/laravel-module-installer
 - ✅ Install this package
-- ✅ Publish package folders
 - ✅ And then You can deal with it as a hmvc module